 Can I volunteer and gain work experience?

-For instance, those aged 16 or over can work for the National Animal Welfare Trust at one of its animal rehoming centres.
-During a two-week placement you could work with cats, dogs and other small animals in preparation for a career as a vet.
+For example, if you're 16 or over, the National Animal Welfare Trust offers volunteer placements at their rehoming centres.
+A two-week placement could involve working with cats, dogs, and other small animals, giving you valuable experience for a future career in veterinary medicine.

-There are also many volunteering opportunities available both in the UK and abroad.
+There are also many volunteering opportunities abroad.
 To read more about what's available, see volunteering with animals.

 Find out more